mukmookk/WebLinterProject/backend/README.md

-# gomunkong-backend
+# webLinterProject-backend

-A backend repository for `gomunkong` project, written in Golang.
+A backend repository for `webLinterProject` project, written in Golang.